jayala-29/DiceCTF/README.md

 print(ge)
 ```

-However, no luck as this was running overnight :(
+However, no luck as this was running overnight and found nothing :(

 ### Attempt 5: Using this random tool from github